ohtsukalab/autogenu-jupyter/README.md

 ## C/GMRES based solvers of NMPC
 The C/GMRES based solvers in `src/solver` directory can be used independently of `AutoGenU.ipynb`.
-First, you have to set the following files:
+You are then required the following files:
 - `nmpc_model.hpp`: write parameters in your model
 - `nmpc_model.cpp`: write equations of your model
 - `main.cpp`: write parameters of solvers

-After setting these files, set `CMakeLists.txt` and build source files.
-Note that `AutoGenU.ipynb` generates these source files and `CMakeLists.txt` automatically.
+In addition to these files, you have to write `CMakeLists.txt` to build source files.

 # Demo